 Most primary campaigns are about motivating the base before moving to the middle.
 Huntsman’s could be the first to go the other way, by trying to win the centre ground away from Obama before the election, then using the full force of the GOP to get out the vote when it arrives.

 That’s if he ever gets out of the pre-pre-pre stage…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.